THE BENEFITS OF TREES

 Forest immersion therapy and forest bathing have become increasingly popular, and the benefits of spending time with trees and in woods and forests have been well documented.

-As a qualified teacher of mindfulness and stress management, I have put together a programme that combines simple and effective techniques with walking and ‘sitting’ in the forest.
+As a qualified teacher of mindfulness and stress management, I combine simple and effective techniques with walking and ‘sitting’ in the forest.
 It is extremely nurturing for body, mind and soul and can be a lovely activity 1:1 or for a group of friends, family or colleagues looking for shared experiences or to learn a new skill together.

 We will use our senses to bring us back to the present moment, and the beauty of the trees and natural environment to ground and centre us in the here and now.
 You will be given plenty of time to practice the various tools and techniques so you will really learn something that you can take away – as well as having a great experience on the day.

-I have hand-selected some incredible locations ‘off the beaten track’ where you will get to meet giant Coastal Redwoods and Wellingtonia, alongside ancient Yew trees and magnificent Oaks, Beech and Birch, Sweet Chestnuts, Sycamore and more… I also lead trips to visit private Scowles – a geological feature that is unique to the Forest of Dean.
+I have hand-selected some incredible locations ‘off the beaten track’ where you will get to meet Giant Redwood trees, alongside ancient Yews and magnificent Oaks & Beech.
+I also lead trips to visit private Scowles – a geological feature that is unique to the Forest of Dean.

-Accessible routes are available, and some are more challenging in parts – although mindfulness walks are not a ‘hike’ by any means and aren’t about physical exertion or covering distance.
+Accessible routes are available, and some are more challenging in parts – although the mindfulness walks are not a ‘hike’ by any means and aren’t about physical exertion or covering distance.
 Depending on you and your group, and the time available, the walk itself may not even be that long.
-Sessions usually last 2 hours.
+Sessions last between 1 and 2 hours.